 We request that parents/guardians call, email, or visit the nursing office to report and discuss student health concerns.
 When the nurse is informed about a student's injury, illness, hospitalization, or surgery, it facilitates a smooth transition back to school.

-Please also inform the nurse of any life-threatening allergies, new medical diagnoses and serious injuries such as a fracture that requires the use of crutches or other mobility assistance
+Please also inform the nurse of any life-threatening allergies, new medical diagnoses and serious conditions or injuries such as a sprain/broken bone that requires the use of crutches, the elevator or other mobility assistance

-New life threatening food/bee sting/latex allergies, long term medications, diagnoses with or without medications/treatments, and fractures are examples of situations that should be reported to the school nurse.
+New life threatening food/bee sting/latex allergies, long term medications, diagnoses with or without medications/treatments, and sprains/broken bones are examples of situations that should be reported to the school nurse.

-If your student has lice, ringworm, impetigo, conjunctivitis (pink eye), scabies, chicken pox, mumps, measles, influenza or another serious or vaccine-preventable disease, please notify the nurse.
+If your student has suspected or confirmed COVID, lice, ringworm, impetigo, conjunctivitis (pink eye), scabies, chicken pox, mumps, measles, influenza or another serious or vaccine-preventable disease, please notify Nurse Stillwater.

 Concussions: If your student sustains a concussion, please obtain a note from the health care provider that states a diagnosis of concussion.
 There are accommodations that are made for students as they recover.
 If recovery takes more than a month, the state’s Brain Steps specialist can be consulted for additional assistance.

-The nurse will work with the student and family to ensure that medical needs are met at school and to maximize educational time.
+Nurse Stillwater will work with the student and family to ensure that medical needs are met at school, to maximize student health, resiliency, and educational time.

-I am generally more likely to be available for phone calls 8- 10:00 and 12:45-3:30 PM.
-Feel free to call anytime and leave a message if necessary.
-Substitute nurses are often only at school over lunch time
+The work day is 7:30-3:30, and Nurse Stillwater is most likely to be available for phone calls 8- 10:00 and 12:45-2:45 PM.
+Feel free to call anytime and leave a message.
+Substitute nurses are often at school only over lunch time.